quokka-astro/quokka/docs/parameters.rst

      - Sets the CFL number for the simulation.
    * - amr_interpolation_method
      - Integer
-     - Selects the method used to interpolate from coarse to fine AMR levels.
+     - Selects the method (piecewise constant or piecewise linear with limiters) used to interpolate from coarse to fine AMR levels.
+Except for debugging, this should not be changed.
    * - stop_time
      - Float
      - The simulation time at which to stop evolving the simulation.